Should Animal Abuse Include touching?

 ”But animals love being touched!” you exclaim. ”They just can’t say it and they do not have a will!”

-It would have been okay if you hadn’t had a will and touched the animal, as in animal touching animal, because you would not have known the moral implications it carried.
+It would have been okay if you hadn’t had free will and touched the animal, as in animal touching animal, because you would not have known the moral implications it carried.
 However, because the opposite is true; because you enjoy free will and are aware of its existence, you have a moral obligation to respect the supreme will of the animal over its body despite its unawareness of it.
-How many times have you heard the one and only ”With great power comes great responsibility.” and thought about it this way?
+How often have you heard “With great power comes great responsibility,” and thought about it this way?

 ”Does that mean we shouldn’t touch animals?” you ask.